The Y Difference

 The YMCA developed Canada's first national aquatic program and has been teaching water safety and swimming skills for over 90 years.
 We offer the YMCA Canada continuous swim model.
 With our model, swimmers progress at their own pace, without the pressure of completing levels within the “typical” lesson time frame.
-We provide positive, ongoing feedback to help swimmers progress and build encouraging relationships between our certified instructors and our swimmers and families.
+We provide positive, ongoing feedback to help swimmers progress and build encouraging relationships between our certified instructors and our swimmers with small class sizes.

 We believe that swimming is a critical life skill for all.
 We offer registered swimming lessons, including Adaptive Swim for youth with additional support needs.
 Teens and adults can learn with drop-in lessons and Come and Go Swim lessons provides unique flexibility for kids and families.